neunhoef/lifeOfARequest/lifeOfARequest.md

 ![RestHandler execution](execute.png)

 So the execution takes approximately 18 us.

+Note that I compared with `ab` (ApacheBench), which does not allow deflate encoding.
+In this way I noticed that just the deflate encoding costs 13 to 14 us of these 18 us!

 After the execution, we have the phase from `sendResponse` to `writeRespnse`, which is another thread handover back to the IO thread: